avble/00_prj_vr_docs/docs/source/configuration/Aeotec.rst

     * - Signal Trigger Controller
       - Description
     * - 0x00
-      - When it is open, the Binary Report of 0XFF is sent.
-If It is closed, the Binary Report of 0x00 is sent.
+      - When it is open, the controller is triggered as ON.
+If It is closed, the controller is triggered as OFF.
     * - 0xFF
-      - When it is open, the Binary Report of 0x00 is sent.
-If it is closed, the Binary Report of 0xFF is sent.
+      - When it is open, the controller is triggered as OFF.
+If it is closed, the controller is triggered as ON.

 .. list-table::